Jaswanth19-596/MedBot-A-Medical-Chatbot/README.md

 This project relies on several key Python libraries:

+- `langgraph`: For building the stateful, multi-step RAG agent.
 - `langchain`: A framework for developing applications powered by language models.
 - `streamlit`: A framework for building interactive web apps.
+- `pinecone`: The client for the Pinecone vector database.
+- `ragas`: For evaluating the RAG pipeline.
 - `pypdf`: A library for reading and extracting text from PDF files.
 - `python-dotenv`: For managing environment variables.
-- `langchain-pinecone`: An integration for using Pinecone vector stores with LangChain.
-- `langchain-openai`: An integration for using OpenAI models with LangChain.
-- `langchain-community`: Community-contributed components for LangChain.

 For a full list of dependencies, please see the `requirements.txt` file.